Peergos/Peergos/security.md

 The underlying encryption uses <a href="http://tweetnacl.cr.yp.to/">Tweetnacl</a> for both symmetric and asymmetric encryption.

 Peergos hides the contents of files, but also the friendship graph.
-If a user share a file with another user, the network shouldn't be able to decude this relationship.
+If a user shares a file with another user, the network shouldn't be able to deduce this relationship.

 Thread Model
 ------------